PatrickHolderness/PatrickHolderness/README.md

 - 🌍 I’m based in **Berlin, Germany**

+- 🧠 I’m learning **Next.js, Astro**

 - See my portfolio here: [http://patrickholderness.com](http://patrickholderness.com)

 - You can contact me at **patrickholderness@gmail.com**

+- ⚡  I'm currently looking for an opportunity as a junior front-end developer

 <h3 align="left">Connect with me:</h3>
 <p align="left">